-Johnston to declare for Republic of Ireland
+Johnston international switch approved by Fifa

-Mikey Johnston: On-loan Vitoria winger to declare for Republic of Ireland
+Mikey Johnston: Celtic winger's switch to Republic of Ireland approved by Fifa

 Last updated on .From the section Irish

-Stephen Kenny has confirmed that winger Mikey Johnston will switch allegiances to the Republic of Ireland.
+Fifa have approved Celtic winger Mikey Johnston's international switch from Scotland to the Republic of Ireland.

 The 23-year old, who is currently on-loan at Portuguese side Vitoria Guimaraes from Celtic, has played at every underage level for Scotland.